Lesstat/dijkstra-performance-study/readme.md

 # Implementations

-All implementations that are suitable for benchmarking are tagged.
+All implementations that are suitable for benchmarking are tagged and contained in [dijkstra.rs](src/dijkstra.rs).
 Please note that the benchmarks only compare Dijkstra's algorithm implementation but the underlying graph data structure is not considered, which plays an important part in the overall performance.
 This benchmark uses an Adjacency Array Graph as described in Algorithms and data structures: The basic toolbox by Kurt Mehlhorn and Peter Sanders.
 This data structure is memory and cache efficient and can only be used for static graphs.
 The performance improvements I state below are of course specific to my hardware as well as the graph and source and target nodes I generated.
 They always compare to subsequent iterations of the implementation and are only stated for a rough overview.
 Feel free to open an issue/pull-request if you encounter strong deviation.

 ## Wikipedia's Implementation